All Episodes

 All right.

-This is in the UK telegraph.
+Andy Williams, this is in the UK Telegraph.

 Andy Williams, 81 years old.

-Andy Williams has done a reverse Rush limbaugh.
+Andy Williams has done a reverse Rush Limbaugh.

 Andy Williams, the veteran pop singer, has accused Barack Obama of following Marxist theory and wanting the country to fail.

-Now, I that's guy, we gotta say, uh uh and Andy Williams, and he sang the song Born Free, which in the early days of this program was our animal rights update theme, with all the animal sounds in there and machine gun fire and bombs going off, and the the people that own the rights to the lyrics of the song called us and said, Well, you can't use the song that way.
+We got to say, Andy Williams, and he sang the song Born Free, which in the early days of this program was our animal rights update theme, with all the animal sounds in there and machine gun fire and bombs going off.

 They denied us permission.

-Uh we snuck it in there on our 20th anniversary show.
+We snuck it in there on our 20th anniversary show.

 But Andy Williams, hey, it's fine with me.